 Mission: Ketchum's vision is to be the most valued agency in the world.
 We will deliver value and accelerated growth by offering campaign-leading ideas with earned content at the core and communicated across the full PESO (paid, earned, shared, owned) spectrum.

 I applied online.
+The process took 4+ weeks.
 I interviewed at Ketchum (New York, NY).

 2015-2020 Dietary Guidelines for Americans: Dasha Shor, Ketchum Account Executive and RD, breaks down what communicators need to know.